 Hi Sacheen,

-The father INDIRECTLY revealeS that he is innocent because he never asked questions like his son.
+The father indirectly reveals that he is innocent because he never asked questions like his son.
 He realizes this truth at a later stage, but he encourages his son to ask questions.
-If father doesn't know the answers, his son can put these questions to others and get answers, which will make him curious and he will start searching for answers for other questions too.
-I appreciate father's straightforwardness.
-Father may not be knowledgeable, but he is true to his own self.
+If the father doesn't know the answers, his son can put these questions to others and get answers, which will make him curious, and he will start searching for answers to other questions too.
+I appreciate the father's straightforwardness.
+Father may not be knowledgeable, but he is true to himself.
 He also doesn't want his son to be like him.
 He doesn't want to deny a bright future for his son.

 From India, Bangalore